t: 0116 241 8331 e: email@example.com

 An exposition on Compassion Focused Therapy, in a way that enables and encourages delegates to use it in their practice.

 Although compassion focused therapy is delivered compassionately, its main focus is to encourage patients to be compassionate towards themselves.
 This is achieved by (a) specific techniques and approaches we cover on the course and (b) by educating patients about what happens in the brain so they realise that their emotions, behaviours, thoughts and fantasies are not their 'fault', and yet they can take certain actions to make things better for themselves (which we also cover).
-This is a course for people who do not want to be exclusively “a compassion focused therapist” but DO want to know all about compassion focused therapy in order to build CFT ideas and techniques into their clinical repertoire.
+This is a course for people who do not necessarily want to be exclusively “a compassion focused therapist” but certainly DO want to know all about compassion focused therapy in order to build CFT ideas and techniques into their clinical repertoire.
 It therefore covers both the theory and the skills of CFT in a way they can be applied immediately.